OVERVIEW AND CHALLENGES

 - the emergence of complete, petrochemicals-oriented refineries (Oil to Chemicals refining system), which, ultimately, are set to radically alter regional production balances for certain products,

-- increased integration between refining sites and petrochemicals sites, particularly in Europe, aimed at improving site profitability by producing more chemicals and fewer fuels,
+- the increased integration between refining sites and petrochemicals sites, particularly in Europe, aimed at improving site profitability by producing more chemicals and fewer fuels,

 - the gradual transformation of industrial facilities driven by the digital revolution under way.